isleshocky77/dns-proxy-server/docs/content/3-configuration/_index.en.md

   "webServerPort": 0, // web admin port, when 0 the default value is used, see --help option "dnsServerPort": 8980, // dns server port, when 0 the default value is used "logLevel": "DEBUG",
-  "logFile": "console" // where the log will be written, "registerContainerNames": false, // if should register container name / service name as a hostname "domain": "", // The container names domain "dpsNetwork": false, // if should create a bridge network for dps container
+  "logFile": "console", // where the log will be written "registerContainerNames": false, // if should register container name / service name as a hostname "domain": "", // The container names domain "dpsNetwork": false, // if should create a bridge network for dps container